 Some questions we’ll tackle: What have Americans eaten over time?
 Why?
 How much have immigration and regionalization mattered?
 How have food production, technology, and marketing practices changed eating habits?
 How have dietary and nutritional advice altered perceptions of food and cuisine over the 20th century?
 How have recent global industrial conglomerates shaped the idea of what constitutes American food?
 What can the future of American food learn from its past?

 As an upper level history course compressed into a month, it’s meant to be a challenge.
-But I do recognize that it’s summer, and that we’re still recovering from last semester/year.
-There isn’t much to do most days except do the preparatory reading, reflect on it, come to class, and participate in the conversations and activities.
+But I do recognize that it’s summer, and that we’re still recovering from last semester/year and we have busy lives outside of class.
+There isn’t much to do most days except do the preparatory reading, reflect on it, write a brief response (sometimes), come to class, and participate in the conversations and activities.
 For the major assignments (see below), we’ll practice doing them together before you do them on your own.

 Given the compressed nature of the class, the main work/fun on which you will be evaluated is general engagement in our daily activities and conversation.